-The next pandemic is coming and maybe sooner than we think!
-Throughout history, there have been many horrible pandemics that have plagued mankind, such as the black death, tuberculosis, cholera, smallpox, influenza, H1N1, malaria, and syphilis and now the devastating coronavirus that has already cost more than a million lives.
+We’ve created this pandemic infographic because the next pandemic is coming and maybe sooner than we think!
+Throughout history, there have been many horrible pandemics.
+Pandemics that have plagued mankind, such as the black death, tuberculosis, cholera, smallpox, influenza, H1N1, malaria, and syphilis.
+And now the devastating coronavirus that has already cost more than a million lives.

-We have published this infographic first in 2013, we could have never imagined that just 7 years later the great next pandemic is the horrible reality we live with in 2020.
+We have published this pandemic infographic first in 2013.
+We could have never imagined that just 7 years later the great next pandemic is a horrible reality.

-Yet even now, with scientists all over the world working day and night on a cure for the coronavirus, the threat of the next pandemic is far from a fallacy.
-In fact, there are several such diseases that have already begun to surface, and it is necessary to be aware of their existence.
+Scientists all over the world are working day and night on a cure for the coronavirus.
+The threat of the next pandemic is far from a fallacy.
+In fact, there are several such diseases that have already begun to surface.
+It is necessary to be aware of their existence.

 It may not be a zombie apocalypse, but a plague has the ability to affect the world population in much the same abysmal way.
-It is always best to be prepared.
+Therefor, it is best to be prepared.

-Many of the following illnesses have claimed the lives of hundreds, if not hundreds, of thousands and even millions of people until a cure was finally found.
+Many of the following diseases have claimed the lives of hundreds, if not hundreds of thousands and even millions of people.
+For some of them cures are available.

-Covid-19 is caused by the novel coronavirus a close relative of SARS.
+Covid-19 is caused by the novel coronavirus.
+It is a close relative of SARS.
 It is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was first identified in December 2019 in Wuhan, China, and has since spread rapidly, evolving into the next great pandemic.

 Viral Hemorrhagic Fevers (VHFs)